Tore422/DAT250_First_Repository/dat250-expass1.md

 getting started guide on https://devcenter.heroku.com/articles/getting-started-with-java#define-config-vars<br>
 I ran into a problem with the command: heroku config:set ENERGY="20 GeV"<br>
 Yieldig the following error message: 'C:\Program' is not recognized as an internal or external command, operable program or batch file.

-This problem is as of yet unresolved.
+~~This problem is as of yet unresolved.~~<br>
+Turns out the command would not accept the space between 20 and GeV, despite the guide insisting it should work.<br>
+Heroku CLI now accepts the command, but a space is naturally missing between 20 and GeV on the web page.